Observing Programmes - CHEOPS

 - Level 2 - light curves/time series --> final CHEOPS data product

-as well as on-ground callibration products (reference files), all housekeeping+ancilliary data and data taken in-orbit as part of monitoring and characterisation activities.
+as well as on-ground calibration products (reference files), all housekeeping+ancilliary data and data taken in-orbit as part of monitoring and characterisation activities.

 WIth the exception of data taken during characterisation and monitoring activities, all CHEOPS observations will be subject to a proprietary period of 1 year.
 The proprietary period will be set at the level of individual observation requests: it will begin at the time that the data from the last visit in an observation request is declared to be complete by the SOC, following quality checks.
 The total proprietary period will not exceed a period of 1.5 years which starts from the time of successful completion of the first visit of the observation request.
-Only the PI of the proposal associated with the observation request, or the CHEOPS Science Team in the case of observations from the Guaranteed Time Observing Programme, will be able to see and retrieve proprietary data from the archive.
+Only the PI of the proposal associated with the observation request, together with a second designated scientist noted in the observing proposals, will be able to see and retrieve proprietary data from the archive; all members of the CHEOPS Science Team will have proprietary access to observations made as part of the Guaranteed Time Observing Programme,

-Beyond the proprietary period, data will become public and will be freely available from the archive.
+Beyond the proprietary period, data become public and are freely available from the CHEOPS mission archive which can be found here.

-Targets from GO proposals that are awarded observing time on CHEOPS will be added to the Reserved Target List and similarly blocked.
+Targets from GO proposals that are awarded observing time on CHEOPS are also on the Reserved Target List and similarly blocked.
 In all but exceptional cases, targets from the GO Programme will be removed from the Reserved Target List at the time of the next AO.